-If, after considering the possible side effects and benefits, you decide to go on this strict diet, work with your doctor and dietitian to get started.
-You'll likely have regular bloodwork and monitoring for side effects such as dehydration, low glucose, kidney stones and certain nutritional deficiencies.
+If, after considering the possible side effects and benefits, you decide to go on this diet, work with your doctor and dietitian to get started.
+You'll likely want to have regular bloodwork or monitoring for side effects such as dehydration, low glucose, kidney stones and certain nutritional deficiencies.